 Helen Hendriks is the manager of uVuyo, the skills training centre for women at Legacy.
 She works at Legacy because she believes that when people create and work with colour and texture they also start to dream, to hope and to have joy.
 She sees Stellenbosch as a beautiful town with many talented people, but also with people who never get to know anyone who suffers materially.
 The feeling of hopelessness when she drives through Kayamandi upsets her, but the women who have the courage to learn new skills, who do whatever they can to look after their families and who are still joyful in the most difficult circumstances gives her hope.
 Her dream for the future is to give more women the opportunity to help themselves – so that they can have the energy to help others – this will bring uVuyo (‘joy’).

 Khanyisa Mgudlwa likes to laugh.
-At Khulani she is a facilitator working with children from Grade 3 to 10.
+At Khulani she is part of the management support team as well as a facilitator working with the Khulani Senior learners.
 She likes to serve people and she loves kids, that is why it upsets her to see kids in the street during school hours.
 She sees young people changing, taking responsibility for their community and the environment.
 Her dream is to be the change she wants to see.
+She also plays an important role in the Transforming Youth programme on Friday evenings.

 Louise Fourie (Mama L) is Legacy’s managing director.
 She is employed by Stellenbosch Congregation since 2001 and started to manage Legacy in 2004.
 Her aim is to unravel how grace, love, mercy and justice can become part of the Stellenbosch story.
 The grip that the legacy of apartheid still has on Stellenboschupsets her, but the new generation gives her hope for the future.
 Her dream for the future is to see how Legacy can play a bigger role in bringing people together.

-Lucinda Makawsa facilitates the grade 2 and 8 groups.
-She is also part of the Career Club.
+Lucinda Makawsa facilitates the grade 1, 2 and 3 groups.
 Her passion is to give back to her community by supporting kids and helping them with school work.
 Crime and children not feeling safe, because they fear that they are going to be robbed upsets her, while the fact that there are people who serve other communities gives her hope for the future.
 Her dream is to see a change in our country and to continue to serve and be faithful to the Lord.

 Martmarié Cloete grew up in Pretoria and moved to Stellenbosch in January 2000.
 She is married and has two sons.
 Martmarié has been involved with Legacy in some or another way since 2001, but her employment journey started in 2011.
 She is the Operations Manager at Legacy, and is responsible for the administrative support functions and systems that run throughout all the programs and facilities.
 She is also responsible for the maths programme for grade 4-7.
 Working at Legacy makes her happy and she feels that she is contributing towards change.
 People, not living in Kayamandi, actively pursuing the transformation of Kayamandi gives her hope and she is inspired to see the people of Kayamandi overcome challenges and rise above their circumstances.
 Her dream is further her studies in the education field and to learn to speak isiXhosa.
 She is an admirer of all things equestrian and owning her own riding horse or two is something she dreams of regularly.